carlonicora/RAW/jinx.md

 >
 > **Faby rolls a die**: Okado's ability with the bow is 49, plus 17 of the dice, plus 10 as I was aiming for one turn...
 I have 74, minus 25 to hit, I have a success of 51.
 15 damages times 3, Okado strikes 45 damages with a single arrow!
 >
-> **Storyteller**: You see the first man running straight towards Okado, that let one of her arrow fly towards him.
+> **Storyteller**: You see the first man running straight towards Okado, that let one of her arrows fly towards him.
 His velocity is immediately halted when the arrow hits him straight on his head, making him fall heavily on his back.
 Will, what do you do?
 >
 > **Will**: running erratically or not, as soon as the second idiot is close, I swing my sword.
 >
-> **Faby**: I take out my knife and I make sure that the first guy is not going to stand up again.
+> **Faby**: I take out my knife, and I make sure that the first guy is not going to stand up again.
 >
 > **Storyteller**: The second man